Caroline Watson: Life

 The daughter of the Irish engraver James Watson, she was born in London in 1760 or 1761, and studied under her father, who worked in mezzotint.
 She was known for her skilled worked in the stipple method, was particularly known for reproductions of miniatures, and was the only woman engraver to serve as an independent engraver in the British 18th century.
 She came to prominence as an engraver at about the same time as women began to make up a significant proportion print consumers.
-Her career began to wind down after 1810 due to ill health, and she died at Pimlico on 10 June 1814.
+Due to ill health, her career began to wind down after 1810.
+She died at Pimlico on 10 June 1814.

 Works

 Watson's plates were numerous.
-In 1784 she engraved a portrait of Prince William of Gloucester, after Joshua Reynolds, and in 1785 a pair of small plates of the Princesses Sophia and Mary, after John Hoppner, which she dedicated to Queen Charlotte.
+In 1784, she engraved a portrait of Prince William of Gloucester, after Joshua Reynolds, and, in 1785, a pair of small plates of the Princesses Sophia and Mary, after John Hoppner, which she dedicated to Queen Charlotte.
 She was then appointed engraver to Queen.
 She engraved portraits of: